Infrared BGT (IBGT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Infrared BGT Historical Price

-According to the latest data gathered on Infrared BGT live price page, the current price of Infrared BGT is 7.11USD.
-The circulating supply of Infrared BGT(IBGT) is 5.16M IBGT , giving it a market capitalization of $36.71M.
+According to the latest data gathered on Infrared BGT live price page, the current price of Infrared BGT is 7.32USD.
+The circulating supply of Infrared BGT(IBGT) is 5.27M IBGT , giving it a market capitalization of $38.58M.

 How Does Infrared BGT (IBGT) Price Prediction Module Work?